Joanna Thornhill

 Ref: D1D37989

-Blending informative presentations with hands-on activities and a visit to a leading interiors store, the day will focus on five key areas:
+Blending informative presentations with group discussion, hands-on activities and a visit to a leading interiors store, the day will focus on five key areas:

-At the end, you’ll leave with a PDF filled with useful resources, along with a clear process to work through to perfect your pictures, impress those editors and get that press coverage.
+At the end, you’ll leave with a PDF filled with useful resources, along with a clear process to work through to perfect your pictures, impress those editors and get your work seen in all the right places

 Available from tutor: